 The Webroot Kaseya Module comes on the heels of VSA 9.4, the latest update to Kaseya's IT management and RMM (remote monitoring and management) platform.

-Kaseya in January released VSA 9.4
+Kaseya in January released VSA 9.4, which features:

 - Live Connect On Demand that enables MSPs to conduct remote sessions with end users who do not have a Kaseya agent installed.